Frequently Asked Questions

 M7.
 The package source code must come with an open source license, for example, one of the OSI listed licenses.
 It is required that all future xSDK packages be released with permissive BSD style licenses; and it is recommended that current packages, when possible, convert to permissive BSD style licenses.
 The GPL license is not acceptable, nor is any license (for example, the ParMetis license) that restricts the commercial use of the software.
 No required dependent package may have a GPL or restricted commercial use license.
 The Lesser GPL (LGPL) is acceptable for current xSDK packages and required dependent packages but only when necessary.
 Noncritical, optional dependent packages may have any license.

-Each of the current xSDK packages has its own license, as follows:
+Each of the current xSDK packages has its own license, for example:

 - PETSc license (2-clause BSD)